 Why It Matters

 For decades, we have understood the serious health risks posed by secondhand tobacco smoke.
 Across the nation, states have enacted laws that recognize this and prohibit indoor smoking in most public places.
-Today, research is showing that marijuana smoke and aerosols from vape pens contain many of the same cancer-causing chemicals as tobacco smoke.
+Today, research is showing that marijuana smoke and aerosols from electronic smoking devices contain many of the same cancer-causing chemicals as tobacco smoke.

 Did you know?